SABIS® Educational System

 - Understand the people of the world through an appreciation of differences as well as similarities

-You can read about the outstanding success of ISF alumni in the “Paths to University” section of our website.
+You can read about the most recent university destinations of ISF alumni as well as our university counselling in the “Paths to University” section of our website.